zadunn/ruby-circonus/README.md

 Major Differences:

 * No support for older style email/password auth.
 Instead, we only support tokens and app names.
 * No defined methods, e.g. list_checks, instead we have a very generic wrapper that you pass an endpoint too.
-This has the advantage of making the code simplier, as well as future proofing against the addition of new endpoints.
+This has the advantage of making the code simpler, as well as future proofing against the addition of new endpoints.

 ##Before You Begin

-Before you do anythign make sure you have an API token, and an allowed app name.
+Before you do anything make sure you have an API token, and an allowed app name.
 To create and manage these go to https://circonus.com/user/tokens .

 ##How to Use